TITLE Assistant Director of Student Engagement for Programs

 IMMEDIATE SUPERVISOR Associate Director, Plaster Student Union/Director of Student Engagement

-The Assistant Director of Student Engagement for Programs serves as the primary advisor to the Student Activities Council (SAC) and the Homecoming Student Steering committee and the programming board focused on student athletic engagement events.
-The Assistant Director of Student Engagement for Programs is responsible for supervising the planning and implementation of a comprehensive campus-wide student activities program.
-The Assistant Director also assists the Associate Director, Plaster Student Union/Director of Student Engagement in planning, development, implementation, coordination, and evaluation of major University-wide special events.
+The Assistant Director of Student Engagement for Programs serves as the primary advisor to the Traditions Council, Homecoming Student Steering committee and secondary advisor to Student Activities Council.
+The Assistant Director of Student Engagement for Programs is responsible for supervising the planning and implementation of an annual, comprehensive campus-wide student activities program focused on leadership, building connections, diversity, and University pride.

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Education: A Bachelor's degree is required.
-A Master's degree in Educational Administration, College Student Personnel, or other related field is preferred.
+Education: A bachelor's degree is required.
+A master's degree in Educational Administration, College Student Personnel, or other related field is preferred.
+An equivalent combination of years of experience and education may be considered for substitution of educational requirements.

 Experience: Involvement and/or leadership experience with a campus programming board or other student organization is required.
-At least two years of experience with programming boards in either an advisory or leadership capacity is preferred.
+At least two years of experience in academic advising, event planning, educational administration, leadership training, or related student affairs experience is required.
+Two years working as a graduate assistant in one of these areas may be substituted for one year of the required professional experience.

-Skills: Requires excellent organizational abilities, written and oral communication skills, interpersonal skills, and demonstrated problem-solving ability.
+Skills: Excellent organizational abilities, written and oral communication skills, interpersonal skills, and demonstrated problem-solving ability are required.
 Computer literacy is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Other: The scope of the position frequently requires attendance at evening and/or weekend activities, meetings, seminars, and workshops.